ltutech/ltucloud-ios-sdk/README.md

 Requirements
 ------------
 The LTU Mobile iOS SDK library is built for use with iOS 5 and up.
+The sample projects require XCode 4.5 and up.
 It uses AFNetworking, so you'll need to add this in your project.
 Info on how to set up AFNetworking can be found here: https://github.com/AFNetworking/

 The LTU SDK also requires the following frameworks: